Who can benefit from SUN?

 - would describe themselves as having complex emotional needs but have not received a diagnosis of personality disorder

-Some of the emotional and behavioural issues a person may be experiencing:
+Some of the issues a person may be experiencing, include:

-- low self-esteem, consistent feelings of emptiness and/or a lack of or uncertain sense of self
+- low self-esteem, consistent feelings of emptiness and/or a lack of or uncertain sense of self, difficulty in connecting with their own emotions, setting themselves unrealistically high standards

 - difficulty with intense, overwhelming or fluctuating emotions, or difficulty recognising or expressing emotions

-- difficulty with personal relationships: for example difficulty in coping with or resolving conflicts, struggling to connect, difficulty finding a balance between own needs and needs of others
+- difficulty in coping with or resolving conflicts and also connecting or empathising with others, difficulty finding a balance between own needs and needs of others

 What happens at a SUN group?